Joris Daudet

 Joris Daudet (born 12 February 1991) is a French racing cyclist, and World Champion who represents France in BMX.
+He achieved a gold medal at the 2024 Summer Olympics in the Men’s BMX racing event.

-Born in Saintes, he won all twelve events on the European BMX tour in 2011.
+Born in Saintes, Daudet won all twelve events on the European BMX tour in 2011.
 That year, he also won the World Championship.

-He achieved a second place in the time trial event at the 2013 BMX World Championship, and then regained the BMX World Championship in 2016.
+Daudet achieved second place in the time trial event at the 2013 BMX World Championship, and then regained the BMX World Championship in 2016.
 In 2017, he finished in third place, before finishing second in 2018.

-He was selected to represent France at the 2012 Summer Olympics in the men's BMX event.
+Daudet was selected to represent France at the 2012 Summer Olympics in the men's BMX event.
 He also competed at the 2016 Olympics.
 He also competed in the 2015 European Games for France in the men's BMX.
 He earned a gold medal.